ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 If the update collection associated with the requester is not empty and the diff query request includes the 'cursor' query parameter with value P, the AS proceeds as follows, depending on which of the following two cases hold.

 * Case A - The series item X with 'index' having value P and the series item Y with 'index' having value (P + 1) % (MAX_INDEX + 1) are both not found in the update collection associated with the requester.
-This occurs when the item Y (and possibly further ones after it) has been previously removed from the history of updates for that requester (see step 5 at {{sec-trl-endpoint-supporting-diff-queries}}).
+This occurs when the item Y (and possibly further ones after it) has been previously removed from the update collection for that requester (see step 5 at {{sec-trl-endpoint-supporting-diff-queries}}).

    In this case, the AS returns a 2.05 (Content) response.
 The response MUST have Content-Format "application/ace-trl+cbor" and its payload MUST be a CBOR map formatted as follows.